Table of Contents

 Studies show that 17% of business owners, executives, and marketers cite increased revenue as one of the most significant marketing automation benefits.

-Identifying What You’re Hoping to Automate with SaaS Marketing Automaiton
+Identifying What You’re Hoping to Automate with SaaS Marketing Automation

-Numbers prove – automation is a valuable asset to your marketing efforts that comes with many benefits.
+Numbers prove that automation is a valuable asset to your marketing efforts and has many benefits.
 But what exactly do you need to automate to boost your sales conversions by 265X?
 To help you determine what needs automation, here’s a list of marketing elements and processes that can be automated.

 - Outbound.
 Automating outbound marketing processes to generate interest and engage a prospective customer with a content piece.